eshikasinghh/bioe131final/TrackWalkthroughs/Conservation_Scores/README.md

 This folder contains all the reference genomes and genome annotations for 3 strains of Influenza in White-tailed Eagle.

+Clone this repo in jupyter lab or local desktop

 ## 0 Retrieving the fasta and gff files for analysis

 This folder already contains the files, but here is how to retrieve them your self.